bpfillmore/sourcing_optimization/README.md

 This model is designed to optimize the sourcing process by selecting the best suppliers based on cost, location, and predefined constraints, then allocating units to factories accordingly.

+## Background

+The use case here is developing a product that simplifies the project of optimizing resource allocation for a vendor.
+This particular vendor runs pricing for input raw materials twice per year, negotiating on raw materials in several distinct categories across hundreds of external suppliers.
+This process is typically a self-contained RFQ - with external suppliers submitting their prices for raw materials, allowing the primary vendor to compare pricing options.

+Once this information is collected and aggregated, the vendor has to go through the process of deciding what volume to allocate to different factories, and from which external suppliers.
+This is a balancing act, primarily between cost of materials from suppliers, and regionality (local-for-local).
+It's quite common for suppliers with less competitive prices to still be awarded business just because of their proximity to preferred factories, allowing a local-for-local pairing.
+The function takes into consideration target volume (internal vendor figures indicating preferred suppliers), factory demand (volume the factories are capable of producing) and prices.

+Using this, and considering imputed hard constraints, the model is able to generate a best-case, optimized allocation of items between suppliers and factories.

 ## Overview

 The model processes data through several stages: